 The month of May is Asian American and Pacific Islander (AAPI) Heritage Month.
-During this time, we recognize the contributions and influence of Asian Americans and Pacific Islanders who have enriched the United States’ history and are vital in its future success.
+During this time, we recognize the contributions and influence of Asian Americans and Pacific Islanders who have enriched the United States’ history and are vital to its future success.
 Part of celebrating this time is learning the stories of people who are part of this community.
 Purchasing something from an AAPI-owned Etsy shop is one way to do this as handcrafted items have their own stories to tell.

 We’ve selected 10 Etsy shops that are owned by makers in the AAPI community, and each of them has something creative to offer.
 If you’re a plant parent, you’ll love the enamel pins of Hemleva.
 Shop owner Samantha Leung is dedicated to bringing greenery into your everyday life—including while you’re out and about.
 To accompany her botanical beauty, check out the luxury candles by Alicia Tsai and her shop Aerangis.
 She was inspired to create the line from the memory of spending time in her grandfather’s garden as a young girl.

 Scroll down for some AAPI-owned Etsy shops selling creative goods.
 For even more, check out Etsy.

 Check out 10 AAPI-owned Etsy shops selling creative goods of all kinds.

 Ins Ceramics is the work of Insuk Son.
 Her shop features handmade pottery that is inspired by Korean design and style.
 “In the early days of work,” she writes, “I focused on making Korean traditional teapots and teaware.
 Now I am adapting more contemporary style and design into my works.”